TosinGeorge/Data-Science-Projects/README.md

 * Data Analysis

-1. [Profitable English Apps](https://github.com/TosinGeorge/Data-Science-Projects/blob/main/Profitable_Mobile_English_Apps.ipynb) Analysis of Free English Apps from Google Playstore and Apple Store.
+1. [Profitable English Apps](https://github.com/TosinGeorge/Data-Science-Projects/blob/main/Profitable_Mobile_English_Apps.ipynb) Analyzed 15795 app profiles from the App Store and Google Play Store.
+Employed data cleaning and analysis techniques.
+Extensive use of Pandas libraries.
+The aim of this project was to recommend profitable and free mobile English apps profiles for the Google Playstore and App store.

 * Challenges